LECTURE EXAMPLE

 1) Animal's general behaviour - BRIGHT or DULL.

 2) Whether it has DEFAECATED or URINATED.
-What the FAECES are like and
+What the FAECES are like and what the URINE is like.

 3) Whether it has EATEN or DRUNK.